TOEFL ® Registrations 2025

 Quick Links - UPSC IAS 2025 admit card

 Union Public Service Commission calculates the salary of an IAS officer based on the post and the level in that post.
-Check the table below to know the IAS career-wise post and IAS 2025 salary.
+Check the table below to know the career-wise post and IAS 2025 salary.

 Careers-wise (Posts) | IAS salary | ||